 For any riders with long hair, keeping your hair tied away from your neck helps keep you a little cooler.

-Some riders I know tend to ditch the gloves on hot rides, but I wouldn’t recommend this, as scaping the skin off your hands hurts big time.
+Some riders I know tend to ditch the gloves on hot rides.
+But I wouldn’t recommend this, as scaping the skin off your hands hurts big time.
 Personally, I tend to chuck the gloves in my pocket for the climbs and put them on the descent.
+See this post on the Best Summer Gloves.

-It may sound funny to those who have never heard of them but having vents on your cycling shorts tend to help a lot!
-The vents are typically either on the inside or outside of your thighs and unzip to reveal a mesh material that allows air to come in and out freely, cooling your legs down.
-I use these a fair bit and find they help cool me down on hot climbs or even riding down the trails.
+It may sound funny, but having an air vent on your cycling shorts tend to help with air flow a lot!
+The vents are typically either on the inside or outside of your thighs.
+They unzip to reveal a mesh material that allows air to come in and out freely, cooling your legs down.
+I use these a fair bit and find they help cool me down on hot climbs, or even riding down the trails.